William Contreras Preview, Player Props: Brewers vs. Pirates

-The Milwaukee Brewers, including William Contreras (.341 batting average in his past 10 games), battle starter Andre Jackson and the Pittsburgh Pirates at PNC Park, Tuesday at 6:35 PM ET.
+On Wednesday, William Contreras (.561 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers face the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
+First pitch is at 12:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Pirates.
+In his most recent game he had a hitless performance (0-for-3) against the Pirates.

 William Contreras Game Info & Props vs. the Pirates